Contract with America: Major policy changes

 During the first one hundred days of the 104th Congress, the Republicans pledged "to bring to the floor the following [ten] bills, each to be given a full and open debate, each to be given a clear and fair vote, and each to be immediately available for public inspection".
-The text of the proposed bills was included in the Contract, which was released prior to the election.
+The text of the proposed bills was included in the contract, which was released prior to the election.
 These bills were not governmental operational reforms, as the previous promises were; rather, they represented significant changes to policy.
 They mainly included a balanced budget requirement, tax cuts for small businesses, families and seniors, term limits for legislators, social security reform, tort reform, and welfare reform.

 Implementation

-The contract had promised to bring to floor debate and votes 10 bills that would implement major reform of the federal government.
-When the 104th Congress assembled in January 1995, the Republican majority sought to implement the Contract.
+The contract promised to bring to floor debate and votes ten bills that would implement reform of the federal government.
+When the 104th Congress assembled in January 1995, the Republican majority sought to implement the contract.

-In some cases (e.g. The National Security Restoration Act and The Personal Responsibility Act), the proposed bills were accomplished by a single act analogous to that which had been proposed in the Contract; in other cases (e.g. The Job Creation and Wage Enhancement Act), a proposed bill's provisions were split up across multiple acts.
+In some cases (e.g. The National Security Restoration Act and The Personal Responsibility Act), the proposed bills were accomplished by a single act analogous to that which had been proposed in the contract; in other cases (e.g. The Job Creation and Wage Enhancement Act), a proposed bill's provisions were split up across multiple acts.
 Most of the bills died in the Senate, except as noted below.